 We have been fascinated by the possibilities of this technology.
 Here’s our discussion with Dr. Puig (pronounced “Pooch” in Catalán), about his work and goals for this project.

-Announcement: we recorded the Podcasts with Dr. Puig in Spanish for our upcoming Spanish Edition of Pituitary Word News.
-Please stay tuned for an announcement on the soon to be released PWN Spanish edition.
+Announcement: We recorded the Podcasts with Dr. Puig in Spanish for our Pituitary World News Spanish edition.

 © 2020 – 2022, Pituitary World News.
 All rights reserved.